wp-plugins/sumome/Readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A free toolkit for growing your website traffic.
-Use List Builder to get MailChimp email subscribers and Highlighter to encourage Twitter sharing.
+The free and easiest way to double your email subscribers.
+Also, includes Highlighter feature to increase sharing on Facebook and Twitter.

 == Description ==